Valdemarlf/Applied-Machine-Learning-Cancer-GNN-classification/README.md

 This script visualizes model interpretability using two popular techniques: Grad-CAM and Score-CAM.
 It highlights the most influential regions of input images based on the trained CNN model, helping to understand and explain model predictions.

+# Results
+The two folders contain results from the 'Streamlined_cam' and the file 'Model_summary[...]' is a result from the 'Script' code.

 Note: The code is computationally intensive and may cause kernel crashes or memory errors on less powerful machines.